PerforatedAI/PerforatedAI-API/README.md

 If you have not done so yet go to our [website](https://www.perforatedai.com/getstarted) and fill out the form to get your RSA license file which is required to run our software.
 Once we have emailed it to you, just put it in the same folder as you run your program from and the software will find it.

+Files in the perforatedai folder are to provide information about functions and variables in the actual repository to ease with the process of usage and testing.

 ## 1 - Main Script
 ### 1.1 - Imports
 These are all the imports you will need at the top of your main training file.
 They will be needed in all of your files that call these functions if some of the below ends up being put into other files.